Volunteer Income Tax Assistance (VITA)

 - A copy of last year’s tax return, if available

-Certain tax situations are out of scope with the VITA program.
+Certain tax situations are out of the scope of the VITA program.
 We cannot prepare tax returns for the following situations:

-- Self-employment (Schedule C) with a loss, total expenses over $25,000, depreciation, or business use of home
+- Self-employment (Schedule C) with a loss, total expenses over $35,000, depreciation, and/or business use of home

 - Complicated capital gains and losses (Schedule D)